Key Takeaways

 - When the board explicitly permits limited re-engagement following conflict resolution.

-Ultimately, boards must balance ethical considerations with the need for effective governance.
+Boards must balance ethical considerations with the need for effective governance.
 Clear policies should define the extent of permissible participation after recusal to prevent misunderstandings and ensure the board’s decisions remain impartial and credible.
+Boards that struggle to manage recusals effectively often face broader board member discipline and removal issues down the line.

 Frequently Asked Questions